 Why Families Can Be Better Guests

-Family travelers on VRBO tend to book longer stays (5-7 nights vs 2-3 on Airbnb), plan further in advance, and often treat properties more carefully.
-Fewer turnovers means lower cleaning costs and less wear on your property.
+Family travelers on VRBO tend to book longer stays in vacation markets and plan further in advance.
+Fewer turnovers can mean lower cleaning costs and less wear on your property.

 Which Platform Fits Your Property?